 “Hygiene Fixtures” means all components necessary for hygiene facilities including plumbing fixtures, diaper-changing stations, handwashing stations, trashcans, soap dispensers, paper towel dispensers or hand dryers, and toilet paper dispensers.

-“Hyperchlorination” means the intentional and specific raising of chlorine levels for a prolonged period of time to inactivate pathogens following a fecal or vomit release in an aquatic venue.
+“Hyperchlorination” means the intentional and specific raising of free available chlorine concentrations for a prolonged period of time to inactivate pathogens following a fecal or vomit release in an aquatic venue.

 “Imminent Health Hazard” means a substantial threat or danger to health that is considered to exist when there is evidence sufficient to show that a product, practice, circumstance, or event creates a situation that requires immediate correction or cessation of operation to prevent injury based on the number of potential injuries and the nature, severity, and duration of the anticipated injury or illness.